Performance Benchmarks

 Strada vs PHP

-PHP 8.3's JIT and optimized hash tables make it competitive at data-structure workloads.
-Strada dominates on compute and function calls where native compilation eliminates interpreter overhead.
+PHP 8.3's JIT and optimized hash tables make it competitive at data-structure and string workloads, but Strada wins all five benchmarks.
+The gap is widest on compute, function calls, and OOP, where native compilation and constructor fusion eliminate interpreter overhead; strings and hash insertion are closer but still favor Strada.

 Why Strada is Fast